-Authorized by Congress in 2008 (USC 40, Subtitle V) and first appropriated by Congress in 2010, the Northern Border Regional Commission ("NBRC") was organized on the the Appalachian Regional Commission federal-state partnership model.
-Like the Appalachian Regional Commission, the NBRC was created to provide infrastructure and economic development assistance to projects in select counties that have varying degrees of economic and demographic distress.
+Authorized by Congress in 2008 (USC 40, Subtitle V) and first appropriated by Congress in 2010, the Northern Border Regional Commission ("NBRC") is modeled after the Appalachian Regional Commission federal-state partnership.
+The NBRC was created to provide infrastructure and economic development assistance to projects in counties that have varying degrees of economic and demographic distress.

-Authority and oversight functions of the NBRC are shared by five Members: a representative of the Federal Government (the Federal Co-Chair) and the Governors of Maine, New Hampshire, Vermont, and New York.
-NBRC programs, projects, and applications are all approved by the vote of the Federal Co-Chair and the collective vote of the majority of State Governors.
-Grants are approved by the Members or their chosen Alternate.
+Authority and oversight functions of the NBRC are shared by five Members: The Federal Government represented by the Federal Co-Chair and the States of Maine, New Hampshire, New York and Vermont, represented by the Governors of those States.
+NBRC investments and policies are approved by the vote of the Federal Co-Chair and the collective vote of the majority of State Governors.